Mo2207/Professional-README-Genetator/Develop/README.md

 [License](#license)

 ## Installation:
-you can clone the repo to use it
+clone the repo

 ## Usage:
-no relevant info at the moment
+example text here

 ## Contributing:
 I built this myself

 ## Tests:
-no test instructions at the moment
+example text here

 ## Questions
 My Github username is Mo2207, here is a link to my profile if you want to check out more of my work: